pflanze/spaceInvaders/README.md

 About the game music:

-* The software side had 4 groups 8 bit of sound packed into 32 bit words, so I could load more sounds into ROM.... and play it back using masks.
+ *  The software side had 4 groups 8 bit of sound packed into 32 bit words, so more sounds could be loaded into the ROM, played back using masks.

 Demo:

 * https://www.youtube.com/watch?v=Jzi1S1Zj7oA

 ## Automatic tests